 Estimates of successful reperfusion include ScvO2 and lactate clearance (ie, percent change in serum lactate levels).
 Target ScvO2 is ≥ 70%.
 Lactate clearance target is 10 to 20%.
 Risk of pulmonary edema can be controlled by optimizing preload; fluids should be given until CVP reaches 8 mm Hg (10 cm water) or PAOP reaches 12 to 15 mm Hg; however, patients on mechanical ventilation may require higher CVP levels.
 The quantity of fluid required often far exceeds the normal blood volume and may reach 10 L over 4 to 12 hours.
 PAOP or echocardiography can identify limitations in left ventricular function and incipient pulmonary edema due to fluid overload.

 Oxygen is given by mask or nasal prongs.
-Tracheal intubation and mechanical ventilation may be needed subsequently for respiratory failure (see Mechanical ventilation in ARDS Mechanical ventilation in ARDS Acute hypoxemic respiratory failure is severe arterial hypoxemia that is refractory to supplemental oxygen.
-It is caused by intrapulmonary shunting of blood resulting from airspace filling or... read more ).
+Tracheal intubation and mechanical ventilation may be needed subsequently for respiratory failure (see Mechanical ventilation in ARDS Mechanical ventilation in ARDS Acute hypoxemic respiratory failure is defined as severe hypoxemia (PaO2 (See also Overview of Mechanical Ventilation.)
+Airspace filling in acute hypoxemic respiratory failure (AHRF) may result... read more ).

 The source of infection should be controlled as early as possible.
 IV and urinary catheters and endotracheal tubes should be removed if possible or changed.
 Abscesses must be drained, and necrotic and devitalized tissues (eg, gangrenous gallbladder, necrotizing soft-tissue infection) must be surgically excised.
 If excision is not possible (eg, because of comorbidities or hemodynamic instability), surgical drainage may help.
 If the source is not controlled, the patient’s condition will continue to deteriorate despite antibiotic therapy.